Nonprofit Website Design & Development

 User Interface

-The client wanted the website to have a “vintage meets contemporary” aesthetic.
-We chose dark blue as a primary color, as it is one color representing veterans, and to align with Colonel Renee Rubin’s background in the Navy.
-To maintain visual consistency, we developed the following style guide:
+The client wanted a "vintage meets contemporary" aesthetic.
+We selected dark blue as the primary color to honor veterans and reflect Colonel Renee Rubin's Navy background.
+To ensure visual consistency, we developed the following style guide:

 Learnings